 Along with our partners, we are delighted to have been awarded over £400,000 from the government's Green Recovery Challenge Fund for the Sparkling Streams project.
 The project aims to improve the condition of the River Kennet and its tributaries, increase wildlife and connect people with nature.

 The Sparkling Streams Partnership

-The North Wessex Downs AONB helped to coordinate a number of ideas from Partners in the Middle Kennet Catchment.
-The Rivers Trust for the Kennet Catchment (ARK), the Southern Streams Farmer Group and the Town and Manor of Hungerford, all had proposals and projects at various stages of preparation and development focusing on improving the water quality and chalk river habitats of the Shalbourne, Dun and the River Kennet Site of Special Scientific Interest (SSSI).
+We helped to coordinate a number of ideas from our partners in the Middle Kennet Catchment.
+ARK, the Southern Streams Farmer Group and Town and Manor of Hungerford, all had proposals and projects at various stages of preparation and development focusing on improving the water quality and chalk river habitats of the Shalbourne, Dun and the River Kennet Site of Special Scientific Interest (SSSI).

-Watch this short film about the project made by the North Wessex Downs AONB with the help of the project Partners.
+Watch this short film about the project we produced with the help of our partners.

 This project is funded by the government’s Green Recovery Challenge Fund.
 The fund is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.

-If you would like further information about the project, please contact Corinna Woodall at the North Wessex Downs AONB at: Corinnawoodall@northwessexdowns.org.uk
+If you would like further information about the project, please contact Corinna Woodall at North Wessex Downs AONB at: Corinnawoodall@northwessexdowns.org.uk